tarantool/doc/doc/reference/tooling/tcm/tcm_releases/tcm_1.1.rst

 Onboarding tutorial
 -------------------

-|tcm| 1.1.0 includes an interactive tutorial that takes new users though its
+|tcm| 1.1.0 includes an interactive tutorial that takes new users through its
 main features and pages.
 It opens automatically after the first start.